radius logo

 All of the well-intentioned service would have been the whipped cream and cherry on top if the basic expectation, quick delivery of my rental car, had been delivered.
 But the whipped cream and cherry with no actual dessert was more frustrating than just having no dessert.
 What a squandered opportunity to have so many people working so inefficiently.

 The experience ended in a fitting way.
-I got to the exit and the fourth agent asked me, with genuine caring, how I felt about the service I had received.
+I got to the exit and the fourth agent asked me, with genuine caring, how I felt about the customer service I had received.
 I said that it was actually pretty slow.
 He looked at me like I was speaking a foreign language.
 He said, "I'm sorry about that, but when you got to Mark, was the service good?"
 Resigned to the reality that he was simply following the company process, I dryly said, "Mark was fine."
 The agent said, "Great", he checked off a box on his iPad, and he raised the gate for me.

 So nobody in the corporate office will learn about reality, and they will all continue to believe their process and their priorities are working to deliver a great customer experience.